qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

              * **ignoreUnused**

                Scoped variables (parameters or declared with ``var``) which are never used.
+             * **ignoreJsdocKey** *[Not yet implemented]*

+               JSDoc @ keys which are either unknown (i.e. not documented on this page) or do not comply with the syntax given here.
       * - name
-        - The identifier in the source code which the lint subkey should be applied to.
+        - The identifier which the lint subkey should be applied to.

 **Example**